jdm79/basic-bs4/4-web-scraping-using-inspect.md

+# How to find what you want from an HTML page

 One of the best ways to identify where to target HTML tags (on Chrome anyway) is to right-click inspect and browse the 'elements' section and hover over, click and search through the different tags to see where the information you want is.